Online learning is on the rise. Even before the pandemic, the online education market is expected to reach $350 by 2025.

 Udemy also takes care of several optimizations to improve your courses.
-For example, it does regular updates for improving conversions and tests new features like different prices for the same course in different geographies.
+For example, it does regular updates to improve conversions and tests new features like different prices for the same course in different geographies.

 - Reliable Support

-Udemy makes it a whole lot easier for instructors to host their courses by providing them with tons of useful support resources.
+Udemy makes it much easier for instructors to host their courses by providing them with tons of useful support resources.

 On top of that, you also get access to an active community of instructors where you can ask questions and exchange feedback from other course creators.

 What’s more, they offer a free tool called Marketplace Insights that helps you gather data and insights on the income potential of new course topics.

 As mentioned earlier, Udemy is best for instructors just starting their online teaching careers.
 If you’re an established course creator, other platforms like Teachable might suit you better.